|

 50-100% |

 Comments: 1852 dimes are typically well struck.
-Many examples can be found with obverse and reverse die cracks suggesting high striking force during the minting process or possibly extended usage of dies.
-Another consideration could be weak die steel since at least one variety is known with a full cud and possibly a second, Variety 110a.
-With eleven business strike obverse dies identified to date, the average mintage per die is a reasonable 127,500.
-It has been suggested by Ahwash that "this date is rarer in all grades than its mintage would suggest" as a result of melting due to the high price of silver at the time.
-Greer indicates that "the melting has not impacted dimes nearly as much as the larger coins."
+Many examples can be found with obverse and reverse die cracks suggesting high striking force during the minting process or possibly, the extended usage of dies.
+Another consideration could be weak die steel since at least two varieties are known with full cuds.
+Variety 110a is example of full cud.
+With twelve business strike obverse dies identified, the average mintage per die is a reasonable 128,000 and does not explain the amount of cracked dies.
+I believe that certain dies saw higher production runs that others.
+Obverse 1 (18 Touches Base) and Obverse 4 (Repunched 52) are two examples.
+Ahwash suggested that "this date is rarer in all grades than its mintage would suggest" as a result of melting due to the high price of silver at the time.
+However, Greer indicates that "the melting has not impacted dimes nearly as much as the larger coins."
 The author agrees with Greer as 1852 dimes appears as frequently as 1845 dimes, a date with a similar mintage.
-Value As A Date (Coin World Trends/CoinValues)
+Value As A Date (Coin World Trends/CoinValues

 1963 |